anybox/buttervolume/README.rst

     scheduled           List scheduled actions
     restore             Restore a snapshot
-    send                Send a snapshot to another host rm                  Delete a snapshot
+    send                Send a snapshot to another host sync                Synchronise a volume from a remote host volume rm                  Delete a snapshot
     purge               Purge old snapshot using a purge pattern